chennupatinavya1/Hi/README.md

 # Hi
 # I'm Navya Chennupati
-# In this repository, I tried a few process schedulinng algorithms of Operating Sysytems.
+# In this repository, I tried a few process scheduling algorithms of Operating Sysytems.